code4it-dev/c4it-hugo/content/architecture-note/015-error-management-trio/index.md

 From here, you can pick the most urgent elements to be addressed.

-Step 2: evaluate alternatives.
-Every error can be addressed in several ways (ignoring the error is also a valid alternative!).
+**Step 2: evaluate alternatives**.
+Every error can be addressed in several ways (**ignoring the error IS a valid alternative!**).
 Take some time to explore all the alternatives.

 Again, a table can be a good companion for this step.
 You can describe, for example: the effort required to solve the error (Low, Medium, High) the positive and negative consequences in terms (also) of quality attributes (aka: "-ilities").
 Maybe a solution works fine for data integrity but has a negative impact on maintainability.

-Step 3: use ADRs to describe how (and why) you will handle that specific error.
+**Step 3: use ADRs to describe how (and why) you will handle that specific error**.

 Take your time to thoroughly describe, using ADR documents, the problems you are trying to solve, the solutions taken into consideration, and the final choice.

 Having everything written down in a shared file is fundamental for ensuring that, in the future, the present choices and necessities are taken into account, before saying "meh, that's garbage!"

 ## Further readings